 All the people in our current team have longterm wilderness experience and different gifts they bring in.
-Different Wild Moon formates will be supported by different people from the Wild Moon circle.
+Different Wild Moon formates will be supported by different people from the greater Wild Moon circle.

 I am called Fenja and part of the Wild Moon team since 2014.
 I love spending time in nature.
 Besides watching wild animals, tracking and experiencing wild and simple clan living, I’m especially excited about taking explorationwalks by following my intuition and curiosity.
 I’ve got a big drive to learn about nature and natural relations, inner processes and myself and cherish nature as a mirror of ourselves.
 In 2013/14 I was immersed in the nomadic Guardian Wilderness Guide Program at Teaching Drum Outdoor School.
 During that time, a deep feeling of unconditionally being home in nature settled inside, which became one of the biggest gifts for my life.
 In addition to my bachelor’s degree in environmental education, I completed a wilderness pedagogy qualification in 2012 and have been working in various related contexts since.
 I’m currently continuing my education in holistic coaching for self-awareness.
 The Wild Moons are a heartfelt project because pretty much all my passions and what really matters to me come together in these immersions.
 I am happy about the opportunity to share this experience with anyone who feels called or drawn to join a Wild Moon!